gauravch-code/Fuzzion-by-Gaurav/README.md

 - **Syntax Errors**: The parser does not catch invalid expressions or syntax errors.
 Users are left without useful feedback if they misuse the language.
 - **Runtime Errors**: There are no mechanisms to catch or recover from runtime errors.
 If an invalid operation is attempted, the program may silently fail or produce incorrect results.

-### **8. Limited Extensibility**
+### **8. Hardcoded Logic Thresholds**
-Fuzzion's current architecture is not designed to be easily extensible.
-Adding new features, gates, or operations requires modifying the core source code directly, rather than enabling users to extend the language via a plugin system or configuration file.
+For the `TestGate` logic, the threshold is hardcoded and evaluated against a specific number.
+There is no way to dynamically alter the threshold based on user input or different evaluation contexts, which limits the flexibility of the fuzzy logic gate comparisons.

 ### **9. No Input/Output Integration**
 The current implementation does not provide any mechanisms for interacting with external systems or files.
 There are no APIs or functions to read inputs from files, databases, or external services, and there is no way to export the results of expressions to files or other formats.